blast-project/CoreBundle/Resources/doc/README-Usages.md

                         field_type: fieldType
                         #_option: fieldType # can replace "field_type"
             Sonata\AdminBundle\Datagrid\ListMapper:   # The class of objects that needs to be configured (here the "list" view)
+                title: this is the list view title
+                titleTemplate: 'myBundle:Dir:myListTemplate.html.twig'
                 remove:
                     - _batch_actions            # resets the batch actions as it was before using any customized CoreAdmin
                     - _export_formats           # resets the export formats as it was before using any customized CoreAdmin